gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Native component

 A software component that runs on the native C runtime.
 This refers to the logical entity, rather than the physical.

+A given component usually has one or more binaries associated with it, for various different operating systems, architectures and so on.

 ### Native application